Upper St. Clair High School: Academics

 USCHS students may choose to enroll in Advanced Placement (AP) courses to experience college-level academics and potentially earn college credit for passing AP exams.
 As of 2023, USCHS has 52% of all students pass at least one AP Exam, with 57% enrolled in AP.
 This is a decline from a 2009 report found that 62.9% of 12th graders enrolled in at least one Advanced Placement (AP) course, with 88.9% of those students passing at least one AP exam.

 The school also offers an International Baccalaureate (IB) program, offering all three levels of IB.
 A 2009 report found that 21.7% of 12th graders had taken and passed at least one IB test.
 Among participants in the IB program, 84.6% passed at least one IB test.
 Of the entire 12th grade class surveyed, 3.3% earned an IB diploma.

 In standardized testing, Upper St. Clair is well above the state average when it comes to proficiency.
 89% of all USCHS students are proficient in Mathematics, 92% are proficient in science, and 96% are proficient in reading.
-Compared to the rest of the state of Pennsylvania, the school ranks between 26 to 32 percentage points in each of the three areas measured.
+Compared to the rest of the state of Pennsylvania, the school ranks between 26 and 32 percentage points in each of the three areas measured.

 The school and district have adopted a policy of not ranking its students.
 As of 2021, the school has enrolled 1,391 students in its halls, and the high school has a graduation rate of 99%.

 Upper St. Clair is also known for its debate team.
 In 2021, the team ranked as the 38th best in the nation out of 3000 schools by the National Speech and Debate Association; the school improved its rank to 36th in 2022.
 The Association accredits USC's debate program as among the most prestigious in the nation, and the team additionally the Pennsylvania High School Speech League State Championship in 2022.